opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 #### Automatically Rerender on Change
 *Checkbox, Default: Off*
-When this is on, any change to the lower settings (exception for 'Container Aspect Ratio') will trigger a re-render of the sheet music in the editor.
+When this is on, any change to the lower settings (except for 'Container Aspect Ratio') will trigger a re-render of the sheet music in the editor.

 This is not recommended for larger pieces of sheet music, as rendering can take time.
 It is best to do 'batch' updates with the settings and use the 'Rerender' button to manually preview the changes.